SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_PLM_Solution.md

    - Resource: The resource name to assign the PLM item to.
    - Resource Type: The type associated with the resource.

-The Solution also allows you to delete PLM items directly from the driver interface.
+The Solution also allows you to delete PLM items directly from the connector interface.
 This is possible via the context menu, using the following options:

 - Delete Item(s)
 - Delete All Completed